tom-seddon/b2/doc/Overview.md

 ### UI

-If you find the UI text a bit small, use the GUI Font Size setting to make it larger.
-(This only affects the emulator UI, not the BBC display.)
+If you find the UI text a bit small, use the GUI Font Scale setting to scale it up.
+1.0 = the original size, 2.0 = twice as large, and so on.

 ### HTTP Server